HarryHsing/Awesome-Video-Agent/README.md

 Contributions are welcome!
 To add a resource, you can:
 1. Open a pull request with a clear title and short description of the change.
 2. Open an issue with a clear title and short description.
+3. If you spot any mistakes, please feel free to open an issue — and we apologize in advance for any inconvenience.

 ## License
 This project is licensed under the [MIT License](LICENSE) unless otherwise noted by individual resources.